DEAD box: Biological functions

-DEAD box proteins are considered to be RNA helicases and many have been found to be required in cellular processes such as RNA metabolism, including nuclear transcription, pre mRNA splicing, ribosome biogenesis, nucleocytoplasmic transport, translation, RNA decay and organellar gene expression.
+DEAD box proteins are considered to be RNA helicases and many have been found to be required in cellular processes such as RNA metabolism, including nuclear transcription, pre-mRNA splicing, ribosome biogenesis, nucleocytoplasmic transport, translation, RNA decay and organellar gene expression.

 Pre-mRNA splicing

 Pre-mRNA splicing requires rearrangements of five large RNP complexes, which are snRNPs U1, U2, U4, U5, and U6.
-DEAD box proteins are helicases that perform unwinding in an energy dependent approach and are able to perform these snRNP rearrangements in a quick and efficient manner.
-There are three DEAD box proteins in the yeast system, Sub2, Prp28, and Prp5, and have been proven to be required for in vivo splicing.
-Prp5 has been shown to assist in a conformational rearrangement of U2 snRNA, which makes the branch point recognition sequence of U2 available to bind the branch point sequence.
+DEAD box proteins are helicases that perform unwinding in an energy-dependent approach and are able to perform these snRNP rearrangements in a quick and efficient manner.
+There are three DEAD box proteins in the yeast system, Sub2, Prp28, and Prp5, which have been proven to be required for in vivo splicing.
+Prp5 has been shown to assist in a conformational rearrangement of U2 snRNA, which makes the branch point–recognition sequence of U2 available to bind the branch point sequence.
 Prp28 may have a role in recognizing the 5’ splice site and does not display RNA helicase activity, suggesting that other factors must be present in order to activate Prp28.
 DExD/H proteins have also been found to be required components in pre- mRNA splicing, in particular the DEAH proteins, Prp2, Prp16, Prp22, Prp43, and Brr213.
 As shown in the figure, DEAD box proteins are needed in the initial steps of spliceosome formation, while DEAH box proteins are indirectly required for the transesterifications, release of the mRNA, and recycling of the spliceosome complex9.

 Translation initiation

-The eIF4A translation initiation factor was the first DEAD box protein found to have a RNA dependent ATPase activity.
+The eIF4A translation initiation factor was the first DEAD box protein found to have an RNA-dependent ATPase activity.
 It has been proposed that this abundant protein helps in unwinding the secondary structure in the 5'-untranslated region.
 This can inhibit the scanning process of the small ribosomal subunit, if not unwound.
 Ded1 is another DEAD box protein that is also needed for translation initiation, but its exact role in this process is still obscure.
 Vasa, a DEAD box protein highly related to Ded1 plays a part in translation initiation by interacting with eukaryotic initiation factor 2 (eIF2).